 Here’s where I come in!

 My mission is to provide you simple steps that powerfully impact the environment while living your everyday life.
 Specifically, I can teach you how to reduce your excess waste by at least 50% in ways that fit your lifestyle!

 Throughout my life, I’ve fluctuated from lower to middle class and back.
-Today, Kevin and I live in a lower-middle class community in Aurora, Colorado and firmly believe this “zero waste” lifestyle should be accessible to everyone.
+I firmly believe living sustainably should be accessible to everyone.
 We want to use what we have on the spectrum of privilege and do our best to better our planet, our community, and to help others do the same.

 On this site, you will find many posts about living

 that minimal life

-It’s about minimizing our waste — our over-consumer mindset, our negative impact on the earth — with simple steps in a variety of categories for you to choose from.
+It’s about minimizing our waste — our over-consumer mindset, our negative impact on the earth — so that we can MAXIMIZE our positive impact on this planet.
 You’ve probably heard it said: “less is more”.
-Taking one simple step at a time has freed me to care deeply, to value more, to feel empowered, to feel gratitude, to learn, to listen… and many of these steps have helped us financially by saving money on what we no longer need to buy!
+Taking one simple step at a time has freed me to care deeply, to value more, to feel empowered, to feel gratitude, to learn, to listen… and many of these steps have helped us financially by saving money on things we no longer need to buy!
 I’ve personally found “that minimal life” to be a wonderfully enriching life.

 I’ll leave you with a quote from one of my favorite advocates, authors, and influencers, Colleen Patrick-Goudreau, and it’s a motto by which I strive to live my life: